 (B) They are part of a discrete, identifiable larger project that was constructed within the previous 5 years and that is equal to or greater than 10 percent of the significant emission rate; or

-(C) They were constructed without, or in violation of, the Department's approval.
+(C) They were constructed without, or in violation of, DEQ's approval.

-(2) Air Quality Protection:
+(2) Air Quality Monitoring: Preconstruction ambient air quality monitoring is not required.
+(3) Net Air Quality Benefit:

-(a) Offsets and Net Air Quality Benefit.
-Except as provided in subsections (b), (c), (d) and (e) of this section, the owner or operator must obtain offsets and demonstrate that a net air quality benefit will be achieved in the area as specified in OAR 340-225-0090.
+(a) Offsets: Except as provided in subsections (c) through(h) of this section, the owner or operator must obtain offsets in accordance with the following: .
+(A) For ozone areas, offsets for VOC and NOx are required if the source will be located within the designated area.

+(i)The offset ratio must be no less than 1.1:1.

+(ii) These offsets may come from within either the designated area or the ozone precursor distance.

+(iii) Offsets from outside the designated area but within the ozone precursor distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
+Methods for determining offsets are described in the ozone precursor offsets definition (OAR 340-225-0020(11)).

+(B) For all other pollutants, offsets for the maintenance pollutant(s) are required if the source will be located within the designated area.

+(i) The offset ratio must be no less than 1.0:1.
+These offsets must come from within the same designated maintenance area for the maintenance pollutant(s).

+(ii) Medford-Ashland AQMA: Proposed new major PM10 sources or major PM10 modifications locating within the AQMA that are required to provide emission offsets under OAR 340-224-0060(2)(a) must provide reductions in PM10 emissions equal to 1.2 times the emissions increase over the netting basis from the new or modified source.

-(b) Growth Allowance.
-The requirements of this section may be met in whole or in part in an ozone or carbon monoxide maintenance area with an allocation by the Department from a growth allowance, if available, in accordance with the applicable maintenance plan in the SIP adopted by the Commission and approved by EPA.
-An allocation from a growth allowance used to meet the requirements of this section is not subject to OAR 340-225-0090.
+(C) Growth Allowance.
+The requirements of section (2) may be met in whole or in part in a maintenance area with an allocation by DEQ from a growth allowance, if available, in accordance with the applicable maintenance plan in the SIP adopted by the EQC and approved by EPA.
 Procedures for allocating the growth allowances for the Oregon portion of the Portland-Vancouver Interstate Maintenance Area for Ozone and the Portland Maintenance Area for Carbon Monoxide are contained in 340-242-0430 and 340-242-0440.

-(c) In a carbon monoxide maintenance area, a proposed carbon monoxide major source or major modification is exempt from subsections (a) and (b) of this section if the owner or operator can demonstrate that the source or modification will not cause or contribute to an air quality impact equal to or greater than 0.5 mg/m3 (8 hour average) and 2 mg/m3 (1-hour average).
+(D) In a carbon monoxide maintenance area, a proposed carbon monoxide major source or major modification is exempt from subsections (a) and (b) of this section if the owner or operator can demonstrate that the source or modification will not cause or contribute to an air quality impact equal to or greater than 0.5 mg/m3 (8 hour average) and 2 mg/m3 (1-hour average).
 The demonstration must comply with the requirements of OAR 340-225-0045.

-(d) In a PM10 maintenance area, a proposed PM10 major source or major modification is exempt from subsection (a) of this section if the owner or operator can demonstrate, pursuant to the requirements of OAR 340-225-0045, that the source or modification will not cause or contribute to an air quality impact in excess of:
+(E) In a PM10 maintenance area, a proposed PM10 major source or major modification is exempt from subsection (a) of this section if the owner or operator can demonstrate, pursuant to the requirements of OAR 340-225-0045, that the source or modification will not cause or contribute to an air quality impact in excess of:

-(A) 120 ug/m3 (24-hour average) or 40 ug/m3 (annual average) in the Grants Pass PM10 maintenance area;
+(i) 120 ug/m3 (24-hour average) or 40 ug/m3 (annual average) in the Grants Pass PM10 maintenance area;

-(B) 140 ug/m3 (24-hour average) or 47 ug/m3 (annual average) in the Klamath Falls PM10 maintenance area; or
+(ii) 140 ug/m3 (24-hour average) or 47 ug/m3 (annual average) in the Klamath Falls PM10 maintenance area; or

-(C) 140 ug/m3 (24-hour average) or 45 ug/m3 (annual average) in the Lakeview PM10 maintenance area.
+(iii) 140 ug/m3 (24-hour average) or 45 ug/m3 (annual average) in the Lakeview PM10 maintenance area.
 In addition, a single source impact is limited to an increase of 5 ug/m3 (24-hour average) in the Lakeview PM10 maintenance area.